spyroskatsios/FindADoctor/README.md

 ## GitHub Actions

-GitHub Actions are configured to run all tests.
+GitHub Actions are configured to just run the tests.
 Workflows can be found in the `.github/workflows` folder.
+There is a workflow (PR Verify) that will be triggered every time a pull request to main is opened or updated.
+There is also a workflow (CI) that will be triggered every time a pull request is merged into the main branch.

 ## Postman Collection
 A Postman collection is available in the project root for testing the application.